Fordi/ember-1.4-site/source/guides/models/index.md

 The store will automatically cache records for you.
 If a record had already been loaded, asking for it a second time will always return the same object instance.
-This minimizes the number of round-trips to the server, and allows your application to render its UI to the user as fast as possible.
+This minimizes the number of round-trips to the server, and allows your application to render UI to the user as fast as possible.

 For example, the first time your application asks the store for a